aliayub7/CBCL_RGBD/README.md

 * torch (Currently working with 1.3.1)
 * Scipy (Currently working with 1.2.1)
 * Scikit Learn (Currently working with 0.21.2)
-* Get the models pretrained on Places365 dataset from from https://github.com/CSAILVision/places365
+* Get the models pretrained on Places365 dataset from https://github.com/CSAILVision/places365
 * Download the SUNRGBD and NYU datasets in */data directory
 ## Usage
 * First run ```depth_training.py``` to train VGG16 from scratch on depth data.
 You can change the dataset from SUN to NYU in the file to train on NYU Depth V2 dataset.